 City Tour (2pm to 6:30pm)

 One tour I opted not to do was the City Tour.
 It covers Qorikancha, Saqsayhuamán, Q’enqo, Pukapukara, and Tambomachay.
 All of these places are covered in the Boleto Turistico except Qorikancha.
 Qorikancha and Saqsayhuáman are the only places on this tour that I visited.
 They are within walking distance of Cusco, but the others are not.
-I chose not to do the tour because I wanted to spend more time exploring Qorikancha and Saqsayhuáman.
+I chose not to do the tour because I wanted to spend more time exploring Qorikancha and Saqsayhuáman on my own.